procrash/mkdocs_on_steroids/docs/generated/api/functions/stats_counters.md

 ## main

 - **Signature**: `int main()`
-- **Description**: The `main` function in this example demonstrates how to retrieve and display the available statistics metrics from a libtorrent session.
-It calls `session_stats_metrics()` to get a list of available metrics, then iterates through each metric to print its type (counter or gauge), name, and value index.
-This function serves as a demonstration of the libtorrent statistics API and helps developers understand what metrics are available for monitoring.
+- **Description**: The `main` function in this example program retrieves a list of statistics metrics from a libtorrent session and prints their names, types, and value indices.
+This function demonstrates how to access and display the available statistics counters and gauges in a libtorrent session.
 - **Parameters**: None
 - **Return Value**:
-  - Returns `0` to indicate successful execution of the program
+  - Returns `0` on successful execution
-  - This return value follows the standard convention for C++ `main` functions indicating successful program termination
+  - The function does not return error values as it handles all error conditions internally
 - **Exceptions/Errors**:
   - No exceptions are thrown by this function
-  - The function assumes that the underlying libtorrent library is properly initialized and that `session_stats_metrics()` returns valid data
+  - The function assumes that `session_stats_metrics()` returns valid data
-  - If the libtorrent library is not properly initialized, the behavior is undefined
 - **Example**:
 ```cpp
 int main()